ttu/dotnet-fake-json-server/README.md

 ]
 ```

-Query can have path to child properties.
+Query can have a path to child properties.
 Property names are separated by periods.

 `GET api/{collection}?parent.child.grandchild.field=value`